ThePortoGeese/ThePortoGeese/README.md

 ## "Now I have become the exception, destroyer of programs" - Githeimer

+Am I writing this instead of programming?
+Yes.
+Am I procrastinating?
+For sure!
+But you know what?
+History's biggest persons procastinated too.

+Abraham Lincoln once famously said: "Give me six hours to chop down a tree and I will spend the first four lying on the sofa."
+Or something like that.
+I might have missed that history class about American History.

+Currently learning Dart, flutter and Unity while doing mobile apps for ISPGAYA.

 <!--
 **ThePortoGeese/ThePortoGeese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.